jason8x8/script8-nodejs-example/README.md

 $ node server.js
 $ ./ngrok http 5000

-Copy the https URL shown on ngrok, configure Script8 developer account set it as voiceWebHookHttpURL, and http method GET or POST
+Login to Script8 developer console, and copy the https URL shown on ngrok to the voiceWebHookHttpURL of a script8 developer account and, LoggerURL to /logger, and set http method to either GET or POST.

+Once the settings are done, you may dial the DID on the script8 account, and the xml/cpxml-helloworld.xml will be pulled to execute on Script8 service  platform.

 ```

 ## Additional Resources